KevinFunez5/portfolio/readme.md

 #### In this project I started with a Bio on myself, I added 2 pictures on a divs.
 I listed projects I have worked on before.
 Added the links to those projects.
 I created a paragraph on why i chose to become a programmer.
 I also added some background information.

+## Setup/Installation Requirements

+* Clone this repository to your desktop
+* Navigate to the top level of the directory
+*run (code .) to open code in VS
 ## Known Bugs

 * No known bugs